ReidGlaze/ReidGlaze.github.io/_posts/2023-07-28-NBA-Playoffs-Analysis.md

 ### Slide 1: Charting the All-Around Players

 Their initial point of focus is a bubble chart that depicts the average assists, rebounds, and points earned by every player.
 Points find their place on the x-axis, assists on the y-axis, and the magnitude of the bubbles denotes the quantity of rebounds.
-The different positions of the players are differentiated through color codes.
+The different positions of the players are indicated through the use of color codes.

-There's one player who breaks the mold - Nikola Jokic.
+There is one player who breaks the mold - Nikola Jokic.
 Despite his role as a center, Jokic's assist record is remarkably higher than the average player in his position, effectively spotlighting his capacity as a playmaker.
 His aptitude for rebounds additionally bolsters his standing as a significant player on the field.

 Included in the chart are regression lines for each position.
 Based on these regression lines, it was inferred that point guards generally account for the most assists in relation to points.
 Meanwhile, centers take the lead in gathering the most rebounds.
-In an unexpected revelation, shooting guards, small forwards, power forwards, and centers appear to have similar point / assist ratios to eachother.
+In an unexpected revelation, shooting guards, small forwards, power forwards, and centers appear to have similar point / assist ratios to each other.

 [![bubble plot](/assets/images/bubbleplot.png)](https://public.tableau.com/views/2023NBAPlayoffsAnalysis/FullStory?:language=en-US&:display_count=n&:origin=viz_share_link)